ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/overview/detailed_behavior_tree_walkthrough.md

 ## Navigation Subtree

-Now that we have gone over the control flow between the `Navigation` subtree and the `Recovery` subtree, let’s focus on the Navigation subtree.
+Now that we have gone over the control flow between the `Navigation` subtree and the `Recovery` subtree, let's focus on the Navigation subtree.

 <figure markdown="span">
   ![](../images/walkthrough/navigation_subtree.png)